Jordan Peterson and Eckhart Tolle: Contrasting Two Top Teachers of Our Time

-For me, Tolle sits more on the ‘spiritual’ plain.
+It’s pretty evident that Tolle sits more on the ‘spiritual’ plain.

-Peterson is much more practical.
+Peterson is much more political and complex.

 This piece offers an outline of both Jordan Peterson and Eckhart Tolle and their key work, followed by an outline of how the two teachings can work together.